 To address the inherent risks associated with the vulnerability of the patients and the potential toxicity of the medicines (especially methadone), most Schedule 8 treatment permits to prescribe ORT are issued only to medical practitioners who have completed the training and assessment required to become an ‘approved prescriber’.

-However, an exception now enables general practitioners who are not approved prescribers to obtain a Schedule 8 treatment permit to prescribe Suboxone (only) for up to five patients (see ‘Suboxone prescribing by general practitioners’).
+However, an exception now enables general practitioners who are not approved prescribers to obtain a Schedule 8 treatment permit to prescribe Suboxone (only) for up to ten patients (see ‘Suboxone prescribing by general practitioners’).

 Suboxone prescribing by general practitioners